sbowman/jwt/README.md

 This tutorial and software is offered as-is.
 While I have endeavored to make this information accurate and current, I make no guarantees that the code is 100% secure or bug-free.

+If I've missed anything or done something wrong, please post a ticket to this repository.